darahea/joule_extensibility/tutorials/weather/step3/index.md

           content: "An error occurred when fetching the weather information.
 The result was: <? weather_result ?>"
 ```

+1. Create a file `fetch_weather.yaml` in the `functions` folder of the `weather` capability.
+2. Copy the code above into the new file and analyze the configuration of the service call.

 The `fetch_weather_info` dialog function will fetch the weather information for a given city and returns a message with the details to the user.

 It requires a mandatory `city` parameter and executes the following actions: